carp-lang/Carp/docs/Install.md

 # Installation

 Carp is mainly developed on macOS, but it also works fine on Linux.
-Windows is currently not supported - but please get in touch in case you want to help out with that!
+There is ongoing work on Windows support but it's not completely done yet.

 ## Building the Carp executable from source

-1. Make sure you have [Stack](https://docs.haskellstack.org/en/stable/README/) installed.
+1. Make sure you have a recent version of [Stack](https://docs.haskellstack.org/en/stable/README/) installed.
 2. Clone this repo to your machine.
 3. Run ```stack build``` in the root of the project directory.
 4. ```stack install``` will install the Carp command line tool for easy access on your system.